Clinical Mental Health Counseling, MA

 While no prior work experience is required, the program is designed for students who want to advance their careers as PMHNPs, and who possess an unencumbered RN license and an MSN degree.
 In addition, they are either nurse practitioners or have at least two years of nursing experience.
 You can learn more about our admissions policy here.

-Yes, the online Post-MSN Family Nurse Practitioner Certificate program accepts up to 6 transfer credits.
+No, the online Post-MSN Family Nurse Practitioner Certificate program does not accept transfer credits.

 Yes, the program follows a cohort model.
 This allows you to build deeper relationships with peers and faculty, expanding your network, support system and career opportunities.